HomeFoodExerciseGoals & ResultsSuccess StoriesForumShop

 Overall verdict

 There’s not much new about New Atkins New You.
 Essentially the diet plan is identical to the original one – it just includes more advice on how to put the diet into practice.
 It certainly addresses some of the original concerns about the diet.
 Nevertheless, there’s still a long way to go before most health professionals are convinced that eating more saturated fat is a good idea.
 The advice to boost salt intakes will almost certainly be met with resistance from health organisations and pressure groups, too – and rightly so.
 If you’re stuck in a dieting rut, it might be worth giving this plan a go for a few weeks to see if it gets the scales moving in the right direction.
-But ultimately, if you want to lose weight safely and sensibly – and keep it off in the long term – you’re better off following a healthy, calorie-restricted diet that’s lower in fat but includes good amounts of protein and carbs.
+But ultimately, if you want to lose weight safely and sensibly – and keep it off in the long term – you’re better off following a healthy, calorie-restricted diet that’s lower in fat but includes good amounts of protein, fats and carbs.

 More Low Carb Diets